FADTI: Fourier and Attention Driven Diffusion for Multivariate Time Series Imputation: Experiments

 \subsubsection{Datasets}

-We evaluate our model on four real-world multivariate time series datasets from diverse domains: ETT~\cite{cit:informer2021haoyi}, Weather~\cite{cit:saits2023wenjie}, METR-LA~\cite{cit:metrla2018yaguang}, and Yeast~\cite{cit:yeast2024jean}.
-ETT contains transformer temperature and load readings, Weather consists of meteorological variables such as temperature and humidity, and METR-LA captures traffic speed measurements from loop detectors in Los Angeles; for METR-LA we consider both full (207 sensors) and reduced (9 sensors) feature settings in case studies.
+We evaluate FADTI on three real-world multivariate time series datasets from diverse domains: ETT~\cite{cit:informer2021haoyi}, Weather~\cite{cit:saits2023wenjie}, and Yeast~\cite{cit:yeast2024jean}.
+ETT contains transformer temperature and load readings, while Weather consists of meteorological variables such as temperature and humidity.
+METR-LA~\cite{cit:metrla2018yaguang} is used for additional analysis.

 The Yeast dataset originates from single-cell biological experiments, where cell morphology and gene expression are tracked over time.
-Among several available subsets, we use Set2, which contains 3456 cell trajectories with 185 time steps each.
-From the original 12 variables, we select 7 continuous features describing cell shape and size (length, width, area, perimeter), fluorescence intensity (\texttt{fluo1}), image sharpness (\texttt{sharpness}), and cell count (\texttt{cell\_count}).
-We discard chamber-level aggregates (e.g., \texttt{chamber\_mean\_fluo1}), which obscure single-cell dynamics, and binary intervention indicators (e.g., \texttt{stims}), which encode external perturbations and are not continuous imputation targets.
-To the best of our knowledge, this is the first work to incorporate the Yeast dataset into a time series imputation benchmark, highlighting its potential for evaluating robustness in noisy, non-periodic biological dynamics.
-A summary of dataset characteristics is provided in Table~\ref{tab:datasets}.
-Each dataset is normalized before training, and the input features are masked according to the missing settings described below.
+We use Set2, which contains 3,456 cell trajectories with 185 time steps each.
+From the original 12 variables, we select 7 continuous features covering cell shape and size, fluorescence intensity, image sharpness, and cell count.
+We discard chamber-level aggregates and binary intervention indicators, since they either obscure single-cell dynamics or are not continuous imputation targets.
+We include Yeast as a challenging biological benchmark to evaluate imputation under noisy and weakly periodic dynamics.

+Table~\ref{tab:datasets} summarizes the dataset characteristics.
+All datasets are normalized using training-split statistics, and missing masks are generated following the experimental protocol.